castuofa/dataarc-api/README.md

 # DataARC Admin API

-This api is based off Strapi.
+This api is based off of Strapi.

 ## Getting Started